near/docs/docs/1.concepts/3.advanced/indexers.md

 :::

 Because indexers listen to the *stream of data* from the blockchain and the data can be immediately filtered and processed according to defined requirements, they can be used to simplify the "wide" queries execution.
 For example, a stream of data can be written to a permanent database for later data analysis using a convenient query language like SQL.
-That is what [Indexer for Explorer](/tools/indexer-for-explorer) is doing.

 Another example that highlights the need for a "wide query" is when you use a seed phrase to recover one or more accounts.
 Since a seed phrase essentially represents a signing key pair, the recovery is for all accounts that share the associated public key.
 Therefore, when a seed phrase is used to recover an account via [NEAR Wallet](https://wallet.near.org), the query requires that all accounts with a matching public key are found and recovered.
-[NEAR Indexer for Explorer](/tools/indexer-for-explorer) is storing this data in a permanent database and this allows [NEAR Wallet](https://wallet.near.org) to perform such "wide queries".
+Utilizing [Near Lake Framework](https://github.com/near/near-lake-framework-rs) can be used to store this data in a permanent database and this allows [NEAR Wallet](https://wallet.near.org) to perform such "wide queries".
 This is impossible to achieve using JSON-RPC only.

 ## Summary